-- 1. Linearly separable problem with random distribution of points: Points are randomly distributed in a N dimensional cube and a randomly chosen hyperplane forms the decision region between two classes.
+- 1. Linearly separable problem with random distribution of points: Points are randomly distributed in a N-dimensional cube and a randomly chosen hyperplane forms the decision region between two classes.
 Three problems with different values of P and N are considered. - 2.
-Elliptical discrimination problem: In this problem, it is required to discriminate between points lying inside and outside a hyperellipse embedded in M-dimensional space, whose points are characterized by the equation $\sum{i=1}^{M} (x_i c_i)^2 / a_i^2 = 1$.
-Obviously, the problem can be made linearly separable, if second order terms in x_i are used.
-Thus input vectors of dimensionality N = 2M are formed by x_i and $y_i = x_i^2$ $(i = 1, 2, \ldots, M)$.
+Elliptical discrimination problem: In this problem, it is required to discriminate between points lying inside and outside a hyperellipse embedded in M-dimensional space, whose points are characterized by the equation $\sum{i=1}^{M} (x_i - c_i)^2/a_i^2 = 1$ .
+Obviously, the problem can be made linearly separable, if second order terms in $x_i$ are used.
+Thus input vectors of dimensionality N = 2M are formed by $x_i$ and $y_i = x_i^2$ (i = 1, 2, ..., M).
 This task is closely related to Casasent type networks (Block, 1988; Telfer & Casasent, 1993).
-The special case of a hypersphere has been studied by Volper and Hamson who have shown that the perceptron rule requires $O(P^3N^8)$ weight adaptations (Volper & Hampson, 1990).
+The special case of a hypersphere has been studied by Volper and Hamson who have shown that the perceptron rule requires $O(P^3 N^8)$ weight adaptations (Volper & Hampson, 1990).
 Again, three such problems with different values of P and N are considered. - 3.
-Sonar target recognition problem: This is the well known problem of distinguishing between the reflected sonar signals from two kinds of submarine objects: rocks and metal cylinders.
-We use the original data set studied by Gorman and Sejnowski (1988a, 1988b), that consists of 208 input vectors, each with 60 components.
-In this problem, Gorman and Sejnowski reported only 85% success for the single layered perceptron, rising to 100% only after introducing 12 hidden units into their network architecture. - 4.
-Ionospheric data: This is a task regarding the classification of radar returns from the ionosphere (Sigillito et al., 1989).
+Sonar target recognition problem: This is the wellknown problem of distinguishing between the reflected sonar signals from two kinds of submarine objects: rocks and metal cylinders.
+We use the original data set studied by Gorman and Sejnowski (1988a, b), that consists of 208 input vectors, each with 60 components.
+In this problem, Gorman and Sejnowski reported only 85% success for the single layered perceptron, rising to 100% only after introducing 12 hidden units into their network architecture.

+- 4. Ionospheric data: This is a task regarding the classification of radar returns from the ionosphere (Sigillito, Wing, Hutton & Baker, 1989).
 It consists of 350 input vectors, each with 34 components. - 5.
-Invariant character recognition using 3rd order correlations: From a number of character images digitized on a 25x25 pixel screen, 32 features approximately invariant in scaling and rotation are extracted using third order correlations according to the method of Perantonis and Lisboa (1992).
-Two benchmark tasks are included in the simulations.
-The first task (OCR1) involves a small set consisting of 160 character images to be classified in 32 character categories, for which a network with 32 inputs and 32 outputs is used.
-The data set for this task is linearly separable.
-The second task (OCR2) involves 240 character images corresponding to 12 letters of the alphabet.
-Each of the characters is transformed using 3 different scaling and 5 different rotation factors, so that a data set of 240x15=3240 patterns is formed.
-A network with 32 inputs and 12 outputs is used to discriminate between character classes.
-The corresponding problem is not entirely linearly separable.
-In similar experiments described in (Perantonis and Lisboa, 1992) it was reported that single layered perceptrons had difficulties in solving this kind of problem, and consequently a hidden layer of nodes was employed to improve classification accuracy.
-Here we examine the problem again under the light of our analysis of the perceptron presented in this paper.
+Invariant character recognition using 3rd order correlations: From a number of character images digitized on a $25 \times 25$ pixel screen, 32 features approximately invariant in scaling and rotation are extracted using third order correlations according to the method of Perantonis and Lisboa (1992).
+Two benchmark tasks